perforce/helix-authentication-service/docs/Identity_Providers.md

 ### SAML 2.0

-1. On the Okta admin dashboard, create a new application (helps to use "classic ui").
+1. On the Okta admin dashboard, click the **Create a New** application button (helps to use "classic ui").
 1. Select *Web* as the **Platform** and *SAML 2.0* as the **Sign on method**.
+1. Provide a meaningful name on the next screen.
+1. Click *Save* to go to the next screen.
 1. For the **Single sign on URL** enter `{SVC_BASE_URI}/saml/sso`
 1. For the **Audience URI** enter `urn:example:sp`
-1. For the **Name ID format** the auth extensions expect *EmailAddress*, otherwise it cannot verify the expected user has authenticated.
 1. Click the **Show Advanced Settings** link and check the **Enable Single Logout** checkbox.
 1. For the **Single Logout URL** enter `{SVC_BASE_URI}/saml/slo`
 1. For the **SP Issuer** enter `urn:example:sp`
 1. For **Signature Certificate**, select and upload the `certs/server.crt` file.
+1. Click the *Next* button to save the changes.
+1. There may be an additional screen to click through.
 1. From the *Sign On* tab, click the **View Setup Instructions** button and copy the values for IdP SSO and SLO URLs to the `SAML_IDP_SSO_URL` and `SAML_IDP_SLO_URL` settings in the environment.
-1. Restart the service.
+1. After changing the service settings, restart the process.
-1. Configure the extension to use `nameID` as the `name-identifier` value since the SAML response from Okta generally does not have the email field.
+1. Configure the extension to use `nameID` as the `name-identifier` value.
+1. Configure the extension to use `user` as the `user-identifier` value.

-If you have already logged into Okta, be sure to either a) assign that user to the application you just created, or b) log out so you can log in again using the credentials for a user that is assigned to the application.
+If you are already logged into Okta, be sure to either a) assign that user to the application you just created, or b) log out so you can log in again using the credentials for a user that is assigned to the application.
 Otherwise you will immediately go to the "login failed" page, and the only indication of the